Lean manufacturing including lean maintenance has long been a concept both in the United States and in Europe.

 Availability or reliability?

 Many organizations use availability as a key measurement for manufacturing efficiency, but availability encompasses only the percent of planned time, or available time, that a production process produces.
+Read this article to learn more about Reliability and Maintenance KPIs you should track.

 Availability excludes the quality of that which is produced.
 To produce something that isn’t up to quality standards are often more expensive then to not produce at all.